captain-pool/prev-2-captain-pool.github.io/_pages/about.md

 ### Research Interests

+- Geometric Deep Learning
+- Topological Data Analysis
 - Generative Models
-- Variational Methods
-- Manifold Learning
-- Geometric Deep Learning
-- Deep Learning Theory
+- Implicit Deep Learning

 You can find CV [Here](./assets/pdf/Research%20Resume.pdf).
 If there's something I can help you about, or if you want to have an awesome discussion on some interesting research topic, do feel free to drop me a 📨 @ <rickdey1998@gmail.com>